kurumiimari/shakedex/README.md

 npm i -g shakedex
 ```

 For shakedex to work, you'll need a Handshake node running somewhere.
 You can use [Bob Wallet](https://github.com/kyokan/bob-wallet) (just remember to set your API key), or run [hsd](https://github.com/handshake-org/hsd) in a background process.
+Make sure to start your HSD node with `--index-tx`.

 ## Usage

+> **⚠️ Warning:** Shakedex generates its own public/private keys to sign/redeem auction presigns.
+These keys are stored in `~/.shakedex`.
+Remember to back up this folder - without it, you risk losing funds.

 `shakedex` has a command line interface.
 CLI usage is documented by running `shakedex --help`.